Paper Submission Guidelines

 Online Submission of the Draft Paper

-To submit your paper please visit the online conference system for ICDATA’19 hosted by Conference Master (deadline for submission is March 26, 2019).
+To submit your paper please visit the online conference system for ICDATA’19 hosted by Conference Master (extended deadline for submission is April 26, 2019).
 Please click on the button below to access to the ICDATA conference management system for submitting draft papers:

 If you want to submit your paper to a special session, please select an appropriate ‚track‘ within the paper submission system as well as an appropriate paper category (RRP, SRP, or APP).